devonfw-forge/devon4flutter-non-bloc-arch/pages/140-Asynchronous-Flutter.md

 *Codesnippt 16: Simplified Wisgen WisdomFeed with StreamBuilder [(Faust 2019)](https://github.com/Fasust/wisgen)*

 Alright, let’s go through this step by step.
 First we initialize our WisdomBloc in the *initSate()* methode.
 This is also where we set up a ScrollController that we can use to determine how far down the list we have scrolled.
 I wont go into the details here, but the controller enables us to call *publishMoreWisdom()* on the WisdomBloc when ever we are near the end ouf our list.
 This way we get infinite scrolling.
 In the *build()* methode, we use Flutters StreamBuilder to link our UI to our stream.
 We give it our stream and it provides a builder method.
 This builder has a snapshot containing the current state of the stream.
 We can use the snapshot to determine when the UI needs to display a loading animation, an error message or the actual list.
-When we receive the list from our stream through the snapshot, we continue to the \*\_listView()\* methode. here we just use the List of wisdoms to create a list of WisdomCards.
+When we receive the actual list of wisdoms from our stream through the snapshot, we continue to the \*\_listView()\* methode.
+Here we just use the list of wisdoms to create a ListView with WisdomCards.
+You might have wondered why we stream a List of wisdoms and not just individual wisdoms.
+This ListView is the reason.
+If we where streaming individual Wisdoms we would need to combine them into a list here.
+Streaming a compleat list is also recommended by the Flutter team for this usecase.
 Finally, once the app is closed down, the *dispose()* methode is called and we dispose our stream and ScrollController.

-  - Concept
-  - Importance
-  - Example pub/sub (wisdom BLoC)
-      - Very Simplified
-      - Screens sub
-      - Screens ask for more
-      - BLoC pubs
-  - Explain Implementation
+### yield

   - yield example (Wisdom BLoC)
   - mainpultion options (brief)